Skip to main content

 Item Price (€) Price (~USD) Description

-Tortilla Española €3.49 ~$3.70 A thick wedge of Spain's national dish — eggs, potatoes, and onion, served at room temperature.
-Every abuela has opinions about the correct doneness of the center.
-This one plays it safe: fully set, slightly custardy, deeply satisfying.
+Tortilla Española €3.49 ~$3.70 A thick wedge of Spain's national dish — eggs, potatoes, onion, served at room temperature.
+Fully set, slightly custardy.

-Empanada Gallega €3.99 ~$4.30 A large, golden savory pastry in the Galician style — choose tuna or meat filling.
-Sturdy enough to eat with one hand while pushing a flatbed cart with the other.
+Empanada Gallega €3.99 ~$4.30 Large golden savory pastry, Galician style — tuna or meat filling.
+Substantial enough for a full meal.

 Shared Items (€ pricing)